What is the key interest rate?

 What drives the level of interest rates on savings books?

-The basis is the deposit interest rate that the European Central Bank sets for the commercial banks.
-In addition, the interest rate on savings books depends on whether a commitment period has been agreed or whether the amount can be withdrawn daily.
-Furthermore, the rating of the bank and of the customer and competition play a role.
+The basis is the deposit interest rate set by the European Central Bank for commercial banks.
+In addition, the savings account interest rate depends on whether a commitment period has been agreed or the amount can be withdrawn daily.
+The creditworthiness of the bank, the customers and the competition also play a role.

 How does the key interest rate affect the interest rate on loans?